-If any test for leakage or contamination required by sections 22a-153-1 to 22a-153-150, inclusive, of the Regulations of Connecticut State Agencies indicates a sealed source is leaking or contaminated by the presence of five one thousandths of a microcurie (.005 $\mu$ Ci) or one hundred eighty-five becquerels (185 Bq) or more of removable contamination, a report of the test shall be filed within five (5) days with the department describing the equipment involved, the test results and the corrective action taken.
+If any test for leakage or contamination required by sections 22a-153-1 through 22a-153-150, inclusive, of the Regulations of Connecticut State Agencies indicates a sealed source is leaking or contaminated, a report of the test shall be filed within five days with the Department describing the equipment involved, the test results and the corrective action taken.

 (NEW) Sec.
-22a-153-21 to 22a-153-29.
+22a-153-21 through 22a-153-29.
 Reserved.